simonecorsi/awesome/README.md

 *   [antirez/kilo](https://github.com/antirez/kilo) - A text editor in less than 1000 LOC with syntax highlight and search.

-*   [netdata/netdata](https://github.com/netdata/netdata) - Architected for speed.
-Automated for easy.
-Monitoring and troubleshooting, transformed!
+*   [netdata/netdata](https://github.com/netdata/netdata) - X-Ray Vision for your infrastructure!

 ## Java